 WebQuests are particularly useful for encouraging female migrants or third country nationals to develop their core civil, social and economic competencies because they allow for authentic learning experiences.
 By this we mean that learners are presented with a real-world scenario or problem that they may face in their daily lives, and they are supported to find solutions to address it.
 This means that their learning experience is grounded in developing practical solutions to problems they face, and so their solutions have a real-world application.
-Research has shown that this is a key motivator to learners.
+Research has shown that this is a key motivator to learners who are already in employment or who are engaged in vocational training.

-WebQuests also allow learners to reflect on their own skills and competences, and to identify how what they have learned through the WebQuest can be assimilated into their own skill set and used to enhance their personal development.
+WebQuests also allow learners to reflect on their own skills and competences, and to identify how what they have learned through the WebQuest can be assimilated into their own skill set and used to enhance their career progression.